-(Sometimes referred to as BOAS or BAOS)
+(Sometimes referred to as BOAS or BAS)

 Some breeds of pedigree dogs & cats with very short muzzles (termed brachycephalic) can have difficulty breathing due to a disorder known as Brachycephalic Obstructive Airway Syndrome (BOAS).
 These animals are at a greater risk of suffering from stress and requiring veterinary attention, or passing away, during transport both by Air and Road.